gamzegenc99/Pusula_Gamze_Genc/Documentation_side_effect_analysis/Analysis of Drug Side Effects.md

-# Analysis of Drug Side Effects
+# Documentation of Analysis of Drug Side Effects

 Gamze Genç